/terms/c-seo-bench · 5 min read · advanced

 What to skip:

 • "Adopt Aggarwal's top-3 GEO methods for guaranteed citation lift" promises.
-The top-3 do not transfer to citation ranking under multi-actor conditions; the lift was specific to PAWC in single-actor synthetic testing.
+The top-3 did not transfer to citation ranking under multi-actor conditions tested by C-SEO Bench; the lift was specific to PAWC in single-actor synthetic testing.

 • Automated "C-SEO content optimizer" tooling that does not specify which methods it applies or which evaluation conditions it has been validated against.
-The methods tested in C-SEO Bench are exactly the methods most such tools implement.
+If a tool appears to rely on the same surface-level Aggarwal-derived methods C-SEO Bench tested, ask what validation conditions support its claimed lift.

 • Citing only Aggarwal 2023's PAWC numbers in client-facing collateral.
 The honest practice is to cite both Aggarwal and C-SEO Bench and let the client see the methodological asymmetry.